CoVPN/correlates_reporting2/README.md

 USG Biostatistics Response Team's analysis of COVID-19 vaccine efficacy trials (archived [here](https://github.com/CoVPN/correlates_reporting_usgcove_archive/)).
 See below for brief descriptions of each of the analysis modules.
+This repository is designed as the second part of an analytic pipeline, with the [correlates processing](https://github.com/CoVPN/correlates_processing) module serving as an upstream component.

 [![Build Status](https://app.travis-ci.com/CoVPN/correlates_reporting2.svg?branch=master)](https://app.travis-ci.com/CoVPN/correlates_reporting2)
 _Note:_ automated builds of the correlates of risk and protection analyses are